"Horses should be trained in such as

 from the great authors.
 And it has made me aware that

-the school style of riding is its epitome.
+the School style of riding is its epitome.
 School riding is a tool

-to help you and you horse connect in a way that can be a life changing
+to help you and you horse connect in a way that can be

 experience.
 For me this is experience is still occurring to this